 Alicia Alvarez's area of interest is economic justice.
-She concentrates her practice in the CEDC on community and nonprofit organizations in Detroit and the metro area.
+She concentrates her practice in the CEDC on community and nonprofit organizations, and social enterprises in Detroit and the metro area.
 She also has taught in the Civil-Criminal Litigation Clinic, focusing on employment law.
 Prior to coming to Michigan, she founded and taught the Community Development Clinic at DePaul University College of Law.
 She also has taught as a visiting professor at Boston College Law School.
 Prof. Alvarez was a Fulbright Scholar in El Salvador and was a visiting professor at the University of El Salvador.
 She has consulted with clinics throughout Latin America.
 Before teaching, she was a staff attorney at Business and Professional People for the Public Interest, concentrating on housing advocacy work in the Latino communities of Chicago, and at the Legal Assistance Foundation of Metropolitan Chicago, working primarily on housing, family, consumer, and employment matters.
+She serves on the Board of Directors of the Sugar Law Center for Economic and Social Justice.
 Prof. Alvarez received her BA,

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law

 The University of Michigan Law School.